MSc Composites offer holders

 We anticipate you will be able to complete the programme within the timescale previously advertised.

-Professional accreditation for this programme remains in place even though it is being delivered in multi-mode format for next year.
+Professional accreditation for this programme remains in place even if it is being delivered in multi-mode format for 2021-22.